 Types of Marijuana Vaporizers

-Before we look at the contenders for best vaporizers, it’s important to note that there are a few different types of vaporizer.
+Before we look at the contenders for best vaporizers, it’s important to note that there are a few different types of weed vaporizers.
 The easiest way to differentiate between the types of marijuana vaporizers is by size.

 The biggest devices are called “desktop vaporizers,” and as the name suggests, these are intended to be placed on a tabletop prior to being used.
 They tend to be quite large, and are powered using a plug and wall outlet.
 The Volcano is a particularly well-known example of a desktop cannabis vaporizer.